onideus/gdquest/README.md

 ## Course Modules Progress

 Below is an indicative list of modules based on the course outline.
 I will update these checkboxes as I complete each section.
+Any lessons that are hyperlinked point to the corresponding notes for that lesson for quicker acces.

 - [x] **M1.
 Introduction**
   - [x] L1.
 Welcome to Learn 2D Gamedev From Zero!